Living and renting in Melbourne

 Our Parkville campus is a city within a city - it even has its own postcode.
 With cafes, 12 libraries, gyms, specialty stores, a small supermarket - even a seasonal farmers market - spread across a mix of historic sandstone buildings and state of the art facilities, you'll never have to leave.
 It’s also situated within a renowned knowledge precinct, which includes eight hospitals, the Melbourne Conservatorium of Music (relocating to Southbank in 2019), many leading research institutes and a wide range of knowledge-based industries.

-The Melbourne Accommodation Program offers accommodation close to the Parkville campus to first-year undergraduate students and Exchange or Study Abroad students.
+University Accommodation offers accommodation close to the Parkville campus to first-year undergraduate students and Exchange or Study Abroad students.

 At Southbank campus, in the city's lively creative arts precinct - which itself is in the centre of Australia's cultural capital - you'll find the University's acclaimed music and visual and performing arts faculty.
 Southbank campus is purpose built for the creative arts, and features sound and dance stages, animation studios, cinemas and visual arts studios.
 It sits alongside the National Gallery of Victoria, Melbourne Theatre Company, Melbourne Recital Centre, the Australian Ballet, Chunky Move dance company, the Arts Centre and the Australian Centre for Contemporary Art.